 As an editor he was in charge of political coverage in Lansing and Washington.
 Campbell also wrote columns and stories about politics and the outdoors for the Free Press and other publications.
 After graduating with a journalism degree from Michigan State University, he was a political writer for 7 years at the Macomb Daily.

 Ruth Perlberg Campbell was a copy editor for the Detroit Free Press for 14 years, editing entertainment, food and lifestyle features as well as the annual Free Press Summer Dreams and Celebrate Michigan sections.
 Before that, she worked for 10 years at the Detroit News, editing breaking news and business copy; USA Today, and the Port Huron Times Herald, where she was a reporter and editor.
 In addition to her collaboration with Mission Point Press, Campbell — now retired and living in Traverse City — edits Kappan, the national education policy magazine of Phi Delta Kappa; and does editing work for the Michigan Association for Infant Mental Health and the National Writers Series.

-Coaching, editing, ghost writing
+Coaching, developmental, line editing, ghost writing

 Jennifer Carroll has a lifelong passion for helping others write, find personal connections, tell stories.

 She worked at three Michigan newspapers in reporting, writing, coaching and top editing/management roles, including as managing editor of the Lansing State Journal and then at The Detroit News.
 She joined the Burlington (VT) Free Press as executive editor.

 She also served as a digital content vice president for Gannett in Washington, D.C.